hmcts/nfdiv-frontend/README.md

 ### Fortify check new code
 To scan latest code on local
-set fortify-client.properties or in env fortify.client.password = access token from fortify fortify.client.username = fortify username
+fortify-client.properties will read variables set in env FORTIFY_CLIENT_PASSWORD and FORTIFY_CLIENT_USERNAME these need to be your valid token and login, exporting them in your ~/.zshrc file is handy

 and then run gradle fortifyScan
 ## Migrating backend field changes